Robin L. Smith, MD, MBA, President and Chairman of the Board

-Dr. Robin L. Smith, age 54, is a business leader, entrepreneur, medical doctor and philanthropist uniquely positioned to assist public companies and health care systems to advance and be successful in the rapidly evolving health care industry.
-She received her B.A. degree from Yale University and her M.D. degree from the Yale School of Medicine.
-Dr. Smith holds an M.B.A. degree from the Wharton School of Business and completed the Stanford University Directors Program.
+Robin L. Smith, M.D., MBA, is a business leader, entrepreneur, medical doctor and philanthropist.
+She received her Bachelor of Arts degree from Yale University and her M.D. degree from the Yale School of Medicine.
+Dr. Smith holds an MBA degree from the Wharton School of Business and completed the Stanford University Directors Program.
 In 2019, Dr. Smith received an honorary Doctor of Science degree from Thomas Jefferson Medical College.
 She is a trailblazer in the fields of regenerative medicine and predictive analytics and has focused on turnarounds, M&A and disruptive innovations driving interest and growth.

 Dr. Smith is the founder, president and chairman of the board of the Cura Foundation and Stem for Life since 2007.
 She is also vice president and director of the Science and Faith (STOQ) Foundation at the Vatican.
 Dr. Smith is a member of the board of trustees of Sanford Health, the board of overseers of the New York University Langone Medical Center in New York, and a board member of the Alliance for Cell Therapy Now and OPA Health and is active in the NFL Alumni Association’s Regenerative Medicine and Cell Therapy initiative.
 Dr. Smith previously served on the Sanford Health’s International Board, the board of trustees of the New York University Langone Medical Center, was chairman of the board of directors of the New York University Hospital for Joint Diseases and served on the board of the Alliance for Regenerative Medicine (ARM) Foundation.